rkulla/vimogen/README.md

 A: I don't know.
 I just evolved the way I was handling it into this script.
-There are other ways to handle the automation of installing Vim plugins via pathogen -- such as making your entire .vim directory a git repo and then making the plugin directories git submodules -- but I prefer this simpler method I created.
+There are other ways to handle the automation of installing Vim plugins via pathogen -- such as making your entire .vim directory a git repo and then making the plugin directories git submodules.
+There's also another project someone created called Vundle, but I prefer this simpler method I made.

 Requirements
 ============